PrefectHQ/docs/README.md

 ### Choosing version and display name
 If you don't provide a version name, the build action uses the version as the display name.
 In most cases, this is what you want.
-If you're building the docs for `2.10.4`, for example, you probably want them published as `2.10.4`.
-In that scenario, entering `2.10.4` as the version and leaving the display name blank will provide what's needed.
+If you're building the docs for `2.10.4`, for example, you probably want them published under the name `2.10.4`.

+In that scenario, entering `2.10.4` as the version and leaving the display name blank will build the docs for Prefect `2.10.4` and publish them as `2.10.4` - exactly what you want.

-But sometimes, you might want to publish a docs version under an alias.
-For example, it might be better to combine the docs for older releases to keep the number of versions in the selector manageable.
+However, you may occasionally want to publish a docs version under an alias.
+For example, it might be better to combine the docs for older release series under a single name to keep the length of the version selector box manageable.

 So, if you know that the docs for `2.6.12` are useful for the entire series of `2.6` releases, you might decide to build the docs for `2.6.12` but publish them as `2.6.x`.